UmeshJangid/DataBindingSample/README.md

 # DataBindingSample
-# Simple Basic Data Binding Example
+# Basic Data Binding Example (Beginner Level)
-Here You Learn DataBinding Basics(Beginner Level)
-With Activity
-with Adapter
-with Dialog
-Conditions like Ternery Operator and many more in future will add.Stay tuned :)
+Here You Learn DataBinding Basics With Activity Adapter Dialog Conditions like Ternery Operator and many more in future will add, so Stay tuned :)